skipifzero/SkipIfZeroCommon/README.md

 ### Windows

 #### Installing dependencies

-##### CMake
-Install latest version of CMake and add it to your `Path` variable.
-Warning: Backup your `Path` before installing.
-The installer is buggy and has on occasion deleted all the contents of my `Path` variable.

 ##### SDL2
 Download and install the SDL2 development libraries for Visual C++ from the official website.
 Then create an environment variable called `SDL2` and point it to the root of the SDL2 installation.